Expand description

 use rusteron_client::*;

-use rusteron_media_driver::{AeronDriverContext, AeronDriver};
+use rusteron_media_driver::{AeronDriverContext, AeronDriver, IntoCString};

 use std::sync::atomic::{AtomicBool, Ordering};